Pollution Identification & Correction

 Visit the Library for more Hood Canal Regional PIC resources.

-Hood Canal Regional PIC partners include local county health jurisdictions, the Skokomish and Port Gamble S’Klallam Tribes, conservation districts in Mason, Kitsap and Jefferson Counties, stormwater programs, educators, and HCCC.
+Hood Canal Regional PIC partners include local county health jurisdictions, the Skokomish and Port Gamble S’Klallam Tribes, conservation districts in Mason, Kitsap and Jefferson Counties, state agencies, local stormwater programs, educators, and HCCC.

 Hood Canal’s shellfish and finfish resources have important economic, cultural, subsistence, and recreational value for Washington State residents and tribes.
 Water quality is critical to protecting and enhancing human health and Hood Canal’s rich natural resources of shellfish, finfish, and crustaceans, as well as keeping beaches open for swimming and recreation.